callumhackett/obsidian_polka_theme/README.md

 ## Color Customization

-Due to the way the theme shares color values between elements for coherence, Polka ignores the accent color in your Obsidian settings.
-You can choose your own accent color for the dots (and other elements which inherit the color) but you'll need to [create your own CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
-For example:
+Due to the way the theme shares color values between elements for cohesion, Polka ignores the accent color in your Obsidian settings.
+You can choose your own accent color for the ribbon (and other elements which share the color) but you'll need to [create your own CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
+For example, in dark mode:

 ```
 .theme-dark {